 # Integrate SDKs in Hybrid Flutter and native Apps

 We support the integration of SDK components in hybrid Flutter and native applications.
 You can utilize Flutter widgets on Flutter pages and native components on native pages.
-However, the host app can implement SDK global handlers or callbacks exclusively on either the Flutter side or the native side.
+SDK global handlers and callbacks are implemented on the native side, so your existing native integration code continues to drive shopping behavior, analytics, and other global events across both Flutter and native pages.

 ## Initialization